pamapa/callblocker/etc/callblocker/README.md

-"domain"              | `<string>`   | Your SIP domain name "username"            | `<string>`   | Your SIP username "password"            | `<string>`   | Your SIP password "realm"               | `<string>`   | optional: allows to change the realm.
+"domain"              | `<string>`   | Your SIP domain name "username"            | `<string>`   | Your SIP username "password"            | `<string>`   | Your SIP password "realm"               | `<string>`   | optional: allows to change the SIP realm.
 Default is same value as specified in "domain".
 "secure"              | `<string>`   | optional: allows to use SIPS instead of SIP.
 Default is false.